aranhil/qgrepGUI/README.md

 ## Setting up in Visual Studio

 1. After installing the extension, the toolbar can be opened from **View >> Other Windows >> qgrep Search Tool**.
-It also comes with a shorcut already assigned (Alt+Shift+F), but if it's already assigned or you want to change it, you can do that from **Tools >> Options >> Environment >> Keyboard**, the command name is "View.qgrepSearchTool".
+It also comes with a shorcut already assigned (Alt+Shift+F), but if it's already assigned or you want to change it, you can do that from **Tools >> Options >> Environment >> Keyboard**, the command name is **View.qgrepSearchTool**.

 2. After opening the tool window, you have to set up the folders that will be indexed:

 ![Setup](https://github.com/aranhil/qgrepGUI/assets/755601/7b3a9acc-1ec9-4617-ad16-eafe1bf971fe)

-   If your projects have a format that can be parsed by MSBuild, you can use the ** Gather from solution ** button to automatically grab all the folders and file extensions from the solution.
+   If your projects have a format that can be parsed by MSBuild, you can use the **Gather from solution** button to automatically grab all the folders and file extensions from the solution.

 ## Features overview
 ### Search Input